realsaleemahmed/RealTimeChat-Node/README.md

-This is a basic chat app designed for beginners who want to learn how a chat application works.
-To get started, first run npm install to install all the necessary dependencies.
-After that, run node index.js to start the project.
-Once the app is running, you can begin using the chat features.
-It’s a straightforward setup to help you quickly get the app up and running you can use it by opening the localhost in two different browsers.
+A lightweight real-time chat application built with Node.js and Socket.IO.

+This project is designed for beginners who want to understand how a real-time chat system works under the hood.

+Getting started:

+Clone the repository and run npm install to install dependencies.

+Start the server with node index.js.

+Open http://localhost:3000 in two different browser windows or tabs to test real-time messaging between clients.

+With its straightforward setup, you’ll quickly learn the fundamentals of WebSockets and real-time communication in Node.js.